felipebravom/AffectiveTweets/README.md

  * Bing Liu
  * NRC Emotion
  * Twitter-specfic lexicons

+3. __TweetToSentiStrengthFeatureVector__: calculates positive and negative scores for a tweet using [SentiStrength](http://sentistrength.wlv.ac.uk/).
+Disclaimer: SentiStrength can only be used for academic purposes from whitin this package.

-3. __TweetToEmbeddingsFeatureVector__: calculate a tweet-level feature representation using pre-trained word embeddings.
+4. __TweetToEmbeddingsFeatureVector__: calculate a tweet-level feature representation using pre-trained word embeddings.
 The tweet vectors can be calculated using the following schemes:
  * Average word embeddings.
  * Concatenation of first k embeddings (using dummy values if the tweet has less than k words).